 - Click Settings > My Orion Deployment.

 - Click the Deployment Health tab.

-Review the circles at the top to see the total number of problems, potential issues, or healthy checks for all scalability engines in your environment.
+At the top of the tab, review the total number of problems, potential issues, or healthy checks for all scalability engines in your environment.

-- In the main pane, review individual items.
-Sort the issues by priority in descending order to know which issues should be resolved first.
+- Review individual items.
+Sort issues by priority to determine which issues should be resolved first.

-- For more details about an issue, click the arrow at the end of the issue row.
+- To learn more about an issue, click the arrow at the end of the issue row.
 In the panel, review what went wrong and follow the article link for steps to resolve the issue.

 You can also check logs for Orion agents.
 See How to gather NPM and SAM agent diagnostics.

 To check the number of component monitors to each polling engine:

 - Scroll down to the Details section, and then click Database Details.

 - Scroll to the bottom of the Database Details page, and then click Total elements per poller.